D-Baines/atams/README.md

     // Recommended
     using namespace Atams::MapExample;

-    Atams::write(BlockExample1::VAR_EXAMPLE_1, userVariableToWrite);
+    Atams::write(BlockExample1::VAR_EXAMPLE_1, variableToWrite);

     // Not Recommended
     using namespace Atams::MapExample::BlockExample1;
     using namespace Atams::MapExample::BlockExample2;

-    Atams::write(VAR_EXAMPLE_1, userVariableToWrite); // Variable could belong to BlockExample1 or 2
+    // Variable could belong to BlockExample1 or 2
+    Atams::write(VAR_EXAMPLE_1, variableToWrite);
     ```
 > [!CAUTION]
-> Block-only header inclusion only provides a loose limit on variable access.
+> Block-only header inclusion provides a loose limit on variable access.
 The compiler will provide warnings should the user try to use a variable ID that is not provided by the included file, or if a variable ID does not exist in the explicitly specified Block namespace.
 However, users should be cautious of hidden includes of other Block or Map files, or using raw `uint16_t` variables instead of the provided enum named constants as input arguments to Atams functions.
 Atams functions will always return an error if the variable ID is outside the bounds of the entire Memory Map.

 # Node Library